0day-Yash/hackathon-codorra/Hackathon - Codorra.md

 About $2000 sounds reasonable, we need over $7000 in sponsors (so that we can pay for hosting, ads, salary etc).

-* Where’s the money coming from (sponsors, ticket sales, hybrid model)?
+* Where’s the money coming from (sponsors, partners, hybrid model)?

-Sponsors, and 1000rs per head ticket
+Sponsors, and partners (completely free for participants)

 * How much can we scale in year 1 without going broke?